chengzhongshan/Py4LongReadRNASeq/README.md

 ## Video instruction

-A walkthrough / demo of this pipeline is available on YouTube:
+A walkthrough of this pipeline is available on YouTube:

 https://www.youtube.com/watch?v=H6t6Do3_RoM